-- Ann Sprague, BORN Liaison, Better Outcome Registry and Network (BORN)
+- Sandra Dunn, BORN Liaison, Better Outcome Registry and Network (BORN)

 The Network will be responsible for:

 - Organizing meetings for discussion of questions pertinent to high quality practice of obstetrics to improve practice, develop shared guidelines and spark research collaborations;

 - Organizing stronger connections between obstetricians practicing in academic and community hospitals to advance practices and processes with the goal of improving quality and seamlessness of care;

 - Identifying quality and outcome improvement measurements and setting targets that the obstetrics community will endeavor to achieve;

 - Creating opportunities for all members (academic and community hospitals) to participate as equals;

 - Developing useful guidelines to improve standards of patient care across Southern Ontario;

 - Developing a robust, connected research and data collection platform.

 Scope of authority

 The Southern Ontario Obstetrical Network is a voluntary association of specialists for the purpose of shared learning, developing collective insight, advocacy and developing opportunities for collaborative research.
 The Network has no formal authority over its members or any of their affiliated institutions.
 Guidelines developed by the Network are advisory, not binding.
 Membership is at will, and members may withdraw from the Network at any time, however, membership reimbursements will not be given.